-If you have been involved in grassroots electoral campaigning, reading Rasmus Kleis Nielsen’s study of the grassroots aspect of two US Democrat campaigns from the 2008 Congressional elections is likely to produce a mix of two responses.
+If you have been involved in grassroots electoral campaigning, reading Rasmus Kleis Nielsen’s study of the grassroots aspect of two US Democrat campaigns from the 2008 Congressional elections, Ground Wars, is likely to produce a mix of two responses.

 First, there is the amusement at how much heavy weather political scientists can make of discovering what to those with direct experience has been obvious for years.
 Lots of theory and references to previous works in order to ‘reveal’ what people have been doing for years.
 But second, also, a recognition that sometimes applying that different perspective teases out new lessons and perspectives from what is familiar.

 A good example of this is the account of how often Nielsen found that what campaigners actually did on the doorstep varied greatly from the scripts the campaign HQ had given them.
 They might leave HQ with scripts in hand carefully telling them what to say to voters, but actual encounters with voters rarely followed the script – even if they started with it, which was by no means certain.
 So far, so familiar to campaigners.But what Nielsen then adds is a useful perspective on how this issue of what frontline staff or volunteers say and how people at ‘the centre’ can influence it is a common problem across many different organisations, from those trying to get the most out of their sales staff to coffee chains trying to ensure staff are friendly to all customers.
 There is much that political campaigns can learn from the different approaches that others take to similar problems, such as thinking more about training on general skills (e.g. how best to handle an angry person) rather than trying to micromanage the words to be used.
 Ground Wars also includes some fascinating vignettes from canvassers bemoaning the lack of training and communication about what they are doing and why compared to their experiences working in the commercial sector, such as for fast food firms.